 Deletion of short arm of chromosome 4

-Q93.3 is a billable ICD-10-CM code that can be used to specify a diagnosis.
+Q93.3 is a billable/specific ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A genetic syndrome resulting from a partial deletion on the short arm of chromosome 4 (4p deletion syndrome).
 It is characterized by mental retardation, microcephaly, seizures, muscle hypotonia, a distinctive facial appearance with prominent forehead and wide set eyes, growth failure with malformations of the spine, hands, and feet, congenital heart defects, and genitourinary malformations.